mikkelsvartveit/thesis/preproject/content/01-introduction.md

 ## Objectives

-This work aims to explore the viability of leveraging convolutional neural networks for identifying ISA features from unknown software binaries.
+This work aims to explore the viability of leveraging CNN for identifying ISA features from unknown software binaries.
 We hypothesize that the structure of binary code exhibit spatial patterns that can be discovered and learned by a CNN.
 With this objective in mind, we present a two-fold systematic literature review.
 First, we will examine prior attempts at using machine learning techniques for detecting ISA features from compiled software binaries.
 Then, we will analyze existing research that utilizes CNN for classifying binary code.
 More specifically, we aim to answer the following research questions:

 > **RQ1**: What machine learning approaches have been proposed for discovering ISA information from binary programs?
 How do the identified approaches compare with respect to:
 >
 > > **RQ1.1**: the machine learning techniques and architectures employed? \newline
 > > **RQ1.2**: their prerequisites, preprocessing, and assumptions about the binary programs? \newline
 > > **RQ1.3**: the types of ISA features they can identify? \newline
-> > **RQ1.4**: their performance metrics for discovered ISA features? \newline <!-- TODO: Brukes trenger vi denne? -->
+> > **RQ1.4**: their evaluation and reported performance? \newline <!-- TODO: Brukes trenger vi denne? -->

 > **RQ2:** What approaches for applying CNN to raw binary code analysis have been explored in existing literature?
 How do the identified CNN approaches compare with respect to:
 >